srwshkrshnn/AgenticMem/video/flowcharts.md

 ```

 Legend:
-- Messages enter the Extraction Phase combining prior summary, last m messages, and current turn.
+- Events enter the Extraction Phase combining prior summary, last m events, and current turn.
-- Summary Generator retrieves existing summary & past messages from the database and can refresh the summary provided to the Extraction Phase.
+- Summary Generator retrieves existing summary & past events from the Summary Database and can refresh the summary provided to the Extraction Phase.
 - Extraction Phase emits candidate (new extracted) memories.
-- Update Phase pulls top similar memories from the database, decides per candidate whether to ADD, UPDATE, DELETE, or NOOP, producing new memory states.
+- Update Phase pulls top similar memories from the Memory Database, decides per candidate whether to ADD, UPDATE, DELETE, or NOOP, producing new memory states.
-- Database is then updated with resulting memory operations.
+- Memory Database is then updated with resulting memory operations.